timblair/cv/README.md

 I am a generalist developer and web architect with experience of every aspect of large-scale web-based application development and planning, from initial concept, application architecture and development, through to the operational concerns of datastores and hosting platforms.
-Also a strong team leader and manager, focussing on marrying development best-practices with the business goals of the project in hand.
+Also a strong team leader, focussing on marrying development best-practices with the business goals of the project in hand.
 I also have experience working at senior management level, including elements of strategic planning.

 The languages I have spent most time with over the past few years are Ruby and ColdFusion, but during that time I have also spent time using Perl, Java and